The Best Logos of All Time – Ever

 For a bit of logo gameplay, if you haven’t already tried it, this is a must-do: http://www.logoquiz.net/.
 Take the quiz to see how many logos you can recognize.
 It gets harder and harder.

-Once you have a logo, you need a set of guidelines on how to use it -- a style guide.
+Once you have a logo, you need a set of guidelines on how to use it – Brand Guidelines, to be precise.

-Now there’s a better way to create and manage your style guides with Frontify, the online resource that gives you a dedicated space online where everyone involved can log in to see progress and manage the design process.
+Now there’s a better way to create and manage your guidelines with Frontify, the online resource that gives you a dedicated space online where everyone involved can log in to see progress and manage the design process.

-Try it for yourself for free and create a quick, professional style guide using your logo design, color palette, and design criteria.
+Try it for yourself for free and create a quick, professional guidelines using your logo design, color palette, and design criteria.
 Frontify solves all the production problems you are having with updates and revolutionizes the process of comments and rounds of revisions in the initial development phase.

-We would all agree, that any brilliant new logo design deserves an equally brilliant style guide to keep future work on track.
+We would all agree, that any brilliant new logo design deserves an equally brilliant set of guidelines to keep future work on track.